 Bank fines to increase as global regulators tighten loopholes

-Anti-Money Laundering (AML), Know your Customer (KYC), and sanction regulations are among account for the most violations.
+Anti-Money Laundering (AML), Know your Customer (KYC), and sanction regulations are among account for the most violations, with a report by Diggity Marketing highlighting that Toxic Securities Abuses having accounted for the highest value of fines in at $100.9bn.
 Goldman Sachs holds a record fine based on the report, which emanated from the facility’s role in raising millions of sovereign wealth funds in Malaysia.
 The scandal has tainted Goldman’s image over the last decade.
 Following the scandal, industry players are expecting regulatory bodies to amend their penalties.

 Notably, the tally of bank fines is likely to increase in the coming years.
 European and Asian regulators are set to catch up with U.S. peers who are considered more aggressive.
 However, banks are looking for means of minimizing fines.
 Analysts have thought that the penalties could have been avoided if banks leverage technology through perfect software deployment.